louisho5/MotionScroll/README.md

 ## Functions

-There are 2 optional functions in this library:
+There are 2 functions in this library:

 ```js script